 The word “hydrophobic” means fear of water.
 Teflon is the most hydrophobic material that chemistry can create (as evidenced by its use as a non-stick coating for cooking pans).
 Therefore, we would expect water and Teflon to want to avoid each other.
-However, when a droplet of water touches a thin sheet of Teflon, the Teflon wraps itself around the water droplet, as seen in the video below.
+However, when a droplet of water touches a thin sheet of Teflon, the Teflon wraps itself around the water droplet, as seen in the video below, provided courtesy of Prof. Tom McCarthy.

 It seems that even Teflon prefers to cling to the surface of water rather than remain in contact with air.